OpenACalendar/OpenACalendar-Documentation-SuperUser/upgrading.rst

 found in "cache/templates.cli" and "cache/templates.web".
 (It doesn't hurt to do this on debug servers so if in doubt, just do it.)

+If you have changed theme variables, you should :doc:`run the web asset compilation procedure again<webAssets>`.

 Assets Version and Browser Caching
 ----------------------------------